carpentries/instructor-training/episodes/08-motivation.md

 > The [UK Home Office](https://hodigital.blog.gov.uk/category/accessibility/) has put together a set of posters of dos and do nots for making
 > visual and web-based materials more accessible for different populations.
 Take a look at one of
 > [these posters](https://github.com/UKHomeOffice/posters/blob/master/accessibility/dos-donts/posters_en-UK/accessibility-posters-set.pdf) and
-> put one thing you've learned in the Etherpad.
+> put one thing you have learned in the Etherpad.
 >
 > Note: There are [translations](https://github.com/UKHomeOffice/posters/tree/master/accessibility)
 > available in a number of languages, including Dutch, French, Spanish, Swedish, Portuguese, German, and